What is a Magical Playhouse?

 I collect sales tax for playhouses delivered in Washington State.

-Does the price on your 'for sale' building include installation?
+Does the price on your 'for sale' buildings include installation?